loft-demos/vcluster-platform-demo-app-template/README.md

 - on a self-managed host cluster via [self-managed-demo-cluster/README.md](./self-managed-demo-cluster/README.md)
 - on a self-contained `vind` management cluster via [vind-demo-cluster/README.md](./vind-demo-cluster/README.md)

-The repo was originally optimized for the Demo Generator path, but it now also includes a real `vind` bootstrap path, a first-pass local-contained Git flow using Forgejo, and an OrbStack-specific local domain pattern for SE laptops.
+The repo was originally optimized for the Demo Generator path, but it also includes a real `vind` bootstrap path, a first-pass local-contained Git flow using Forgejo, and an OrbStack-specific local domain pattern for SE laptops.